lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 As presented by Shapiro et al. CRDTs come in two major varieties, state based (CvRDTs) and operation based (CmRDTs).
 The difference comes from how the replicas propagate updates to one another.
 In the state based model the entire local state is transmitted to other replicas which then reconcile inconsistencies through a commutative, associative, and idempotent operation.
 As seen later in this blog post a merge operation between two states can often be represent by a union between two sets.
 Operation based CRDTs transmit their state by sending only the update operations performed to other replicas.
 So each operation is individually replayed on the recipient replica.
 In this model the operations must be commutative but not necessarily idempotent.
 CmRDTs are more particular about the messaging protocol between replicas but offer a lower bandwidth overhead than a CvRDT which must transmit the entire local state instead of small operations.
 CvRDTs on the other hand provides an associative merge operation.

 The paper presents a multitude of different CRDT examples along with formal specifications and operation semantics for each.
 Among these are basic constructs for sets, counters, registers, and graphs.
 This blog post is primarily concerned with the implementation of sets and graphs.
-The two simplest sets specified are the Growth Only Set (Gset) and the badly named Two Phase Set (2Pset).
-The Gset is simply a set of elements that is monotonically increasing with no removal operation.
-In the case of a state based 2Pset conflicts between add and remove operations during a merge necessitates some record of which elements have been removed from the set.
-In order to add the ability to remove elements we must add an additional Gset that maintains markers or tombstones denoting removed elements.
-2Psets and Gsets can then be used to construct sets of vertices and edges in a directed graph.
-The Montonic Directed Acyclic Graph (Monotonic DAG) is simply two Gsets, one for the vertices and one for the edges.
+The two simplest sets specified are the Growth Only Set (G-Set) and the badly named Two Phase Set (2P-Set).
+The G-Set is simply a set of elements that is monotonically increasing with no removal operation.
+In the case of a state based 2P-Set conflicts between add and remove operations during a merge necessitates some record of which elements have been removed from the set.
+In order to add the ability to remove elements we must add an additional G-Set that maintains markers or tombstones denoting removed elements.
+2P-Sets and G-Sets can then be used to construct sets of vertices and edges in a directed graph.
+The Montonic Directed Acyclic Graph (Monotonic DAG) is simply two G-Sets, one for the vertices and one for the edges.
 In this data structure there is no operation for removing vertices and its contents are monotonically increasing.

 Shapiro et al. introduce Add-Remove Partial Order (ARPO) graph CRDT as a solution to the mess that arises when one attempts to include vertex removals in their Operation based Monotonic DAG specification.
-They define the ARPO as a combination of two other CRDTs: a 2Pset to represent vertices and a Gset to represent edges.
+They define the ARPO as a combination of two other CRDTs: a 2P-Set to represent vertices and a G-Set to represent edges.
 An example of a situation in which garbage collection is useful is when an update to an Add-Remove Partial Order is applied and considered stable.
 At that point, one can discard the set of removed vertices.

-For any CRDT that maintains tombstones, such as the state-based 2Pset and the ARPO, the tombstones could potentially pile up and cause unnecessary bloat.
+For any CRDT that maintains tombstones, such as the state-based 2P-Set and the ARPO, the tombstones could potentially pile up and cause unnecessary bloat.
 The difficulty with adding garbage collection is that it will often require some degree of synchronisation.
 The paper presents two challenges related to garbage collection, _stability_ and _commitment_.

 The purpose of tombstones is to help resolve conflicts between concurrent operations by having a record of removed elements.
 Eventually a tombstone is no longer required when all concurrent updates have been "delivered" and an update can be considered stable.
 The paper applies a modified form of [Wuu and Bernstein's stability algorithm](http://dx.doi.org/10.1145/800222.806750), which requires each replica to maintain a set of all the other replicas and for there to be some mechanism to detect when a replica crashes.
 The algorithm uses vector clocks to determine concurrency of updates.

-Commitment issues arise when one needs to perform an operation with a need for greater synchronization, such as removing tombstones from a 2Pset or resetting all the replica payloads.
+Commitment issues arise when one needs to perform an operation with a need for greater synchronization, such as removing tombstones from a 2P-Set or resetting all the replica payloads.
 Shapiro et al's conclusion is to require some atomic agreement between all replicas concerning the application of the desired operation.

 CRDTs may seem simple on paper, but any real implementation has to account for message (un)reliability, replica failure, performance, and memory usage.